 How to Choose a Guide

-- Shop for a guide, not a guide service.
-The guide will keep you alive.
-A guide service is just an office that takes a good portion of the guide's wage.
-Also, the guide service may sell you a bad guide.
+Shop for a guide, not a guide service.
+The guide is your partner in the mountain.
+A guide service is just an office.

-- Understand that AMGA accreditation means nothing about guiding.
+AMGA accreditation means nothing about guiding.
 Only AMGA certification relates to a higher skill or training of a guide.
 This will change in 2022 when the AMGA Standards of Practice go into effect.

-Visit Kathy Cosley and Mark Houston's website for a discussion of how to choose a guide.
-Although they live in France, they set the standard for professional guides in the USA.
+Visit Kathy Cosley and Mark Houston's website for more information on how to choose a guide.
+Although they live in France, they set the standard for professional guides in the US.

 How to Become a Mountain Guide

-- Get a college education.
+Get a college education.
 This is your backup if you get hurt or loose interest in guiding.
-In other words, don't go to college to be a guide.

-- Decide if it's worth it.
+Decide if it's worth it.
 Guiding is hard and dangerous.
-Start the guide courses only if you want to make it your career and earn a livable wage.
-Hobby guides—those who have another better paying job—dilute the market and make career guides struggle.
+Take guide courses only if you want to make guiding your career.
+Hobby guides—those who have a better paying job—dilute the market and make career guides struggle.

-- Start the AMGA process.
+Start the AMGA process.
 Certification is your route to making guiding a career, a real job, with a real wage.
-See the program flowchart.
+See the program flowchart below.

 Joe's Process to Becoming a Mountain Guide

-1998 My certification process began when I was hired by the American Alpine Institute in Bellingham, Washington.
+1998: My certification process began when I was hired by the American Alpine Institute in Bellingham, Washington.
 Michael Powers, then the president of the AMGA, gave us three weeks of guide training before work started.
 This was the equivalent of the AMGA Alpine Guide Course.
-A nice incentive to work for the American Alpine Institute!
+A nice incentive to cut your teeth at the American Alpine Institute!

-2009 October 6 at 10pm examiners John Kear and Mark Chauvin gave Jonathan Spitzer and I our pins.
+2009: On October 6 at 10pm examiners John Kear and Mark Chauvin gave Jonathan Spitzer and I our pins.
 We headed out to Fremont Street in Vegas for a legendary evening.
 Also celebrating were Caroline George, Eric Larson, Vince Anderson and Adam George.
-Adam had received his pin several weeks earlier in the lonely town of Marblemount, Washington.
-Adam was due for a celebration.
+Adam had received his pin several weeks earlier in the lonely town of Marblemount, Washington and was due for a celebration.
 The perfect cap to a long process.